shellnumismatics/zkBTC-Security/README.md

 ### Security over UX

 zkBTC is designed to be fully decentralized, so there is no central role to operate the risk parameters.
 We have to assume worst case and defend zkBTC against such.
 Therefore the UX has to yield in case there is a conflict.
 For example, we require each Bitcoin deposit transaction to have a confirmation depth of at least 9, instead of 6.
 Throughout this document there are many more such examples.

+Third party services could kick in to enhance UX, since zkBTC is designed to be full decentralized.
+The basic idea here is for the third party service to deposit to the zkBTC system and obtain some zkBTC tokens, and later provide those tokens to users with better UX.
+Of course, third parties are free to define their own business models.

 ## Audit Reports